Hibiki Taira: GT300

 Taira made his sports car racing debut in Super GT for the 2021 season, racing for K-Tunes Racing in the GT300 class alongside series veteran Morio Nitta as a stand-in for Sena Sakaguchi.
 He continued his role as a replacement driver in 2022, competing for apr in three rounds in place of Hiroaki Nagai.
 Taira began his first full season in Super GT in 2023, driving a Toyota GR86 GT300 for muta Racing INGING alongside Yuui Tsutsumi after Hiroki Katoh stepped back from a full-time driving role, becoming the director of the team.
 Despite going winless, Taira and Tsutsumi finished in second on three occasions and claimed both pole position and the fastest race lap in the final two rounds of the season, earning enough points to finish second overall in the standings.
-Taira continues race with the same team, and pairing for 2024.
+Taira continued race with the same team and driver pairing for 2024.